MushroomFleet/ComfyUI-Recovery/README.md

 ```

 This will:
-1. Download ComfyUI Portable Windows
+1. Download ComfyUI Portable Windows (or use cached version)
 2. Extract it to `D:\AI\ComfyUI`
+3. **Run first-time initialization** to set up the embedded Python environment
-3. Create a symbolic link from the ComfyUI models directory to `E:\AI\Models`
+4. Create a symbolic link from the ComfyUI models directory to `E:\AI\Models`
-4. Install custom nodes from the default repository list
+5. Install custom nodes from the default repository list

+**Note:** The first-run initialization step automatically launches ComfyUI, waits for it to complete setup, then gracefully shuts it down.
+This creates the embedded Python environment and default directory structure.
+The symlink is then created after initialization to replace the default models folder with your existing model storage.
+This process typically takes 1-3 minutes depending on your system.

 ### Scenario 2: Setting Up a New Configuration